Things to do and places to go....

 Mozambique and Maputo

-This vibrant country is a hidden gem of Southern Africa, rich in culture, history, and breathtaking landscapes.
-Explore Maputo, the capital city where colonial charm meets modern energy.
+Just 27 km from Marloth Park, the Mozambique border offers an unforgettable adventure.
+This vibrant country is a true African gem, rich in culture, history, and stunning landscapes.
+Explore Maputo, where colonial charm meets modern energy.

 Highlights include: